qvacua/vimr/README.md

 * (Simple) File browser
 * Flexible workspace model a la JetBrain's IDEs

-## Planned Features

-The following are features we _plan_ to implement (some of which are already present in VimR-MacVim).
-Bear in mind that we only recently started to completely rewrite VimR, which means it will take some time to have them all implemented.
-In no particular order:

-* Some more standard OSX menu items.
-* Improved rendering and input handling, especially Hangul/Hanja (Why is Korean so important? 🤔): The current implementation is really ugly and messy...
-* ...

-We will gradually create [issues](https://github.com/qvacua/vimr/issues) with more details.
+We will gradually create feature [issues](https://github.com/qvacua/vimr/issues) with more details.
 For the current status see the [project board](https://waffle.io/qvacua/vimr).

-### Stuff with Question Marks

-* Minimap
-* Some kind of plugin system which utilizes the preview and the workspace model (does NSBundle-loading work in Swift, too?
-If yes, how does it go with code signing?)
-* ...

 ## How to Build